sandyeissa43/sandyeissa43/README.md

 ---

-### 4️⃣ Difference between ChatGPT and DeepSeek
+### 4️⃣ Comparison between ChatGPT and DeepSeek (https://github.com/sandyeissa43/ChatGPT_vs_DeepSeek_Analysis/tree/main)
 - **Tools:** R Studio
-- **Description:** A comparative data analysis project exploring differences between ChatGPT and DeepSeek using R.
+- **Description:** A data analysis project using R Studio to compare ChatGPT and DeepSeek.
-- **Key Insights:** Applied data cleaning, visualization, and statistical techniques to highlight key distinctions.
+The dataset was sourced from Kaggle, and the analysis includes calculating the five-number summary, creating boxplots to visualize distributions, detecting outliers, and comparing metrics such as user base and response speed.
+- **Key Insights:** DeepSeek was found to be faster in response speed, while ChatGPT demonstrated higher response accuracy.
+Both platforms showed similar numbers of active and churned users.
+ChatGPT was more commonly used on mobile devices, and technical queries were the most common type of questions asked across both platforms.

 ---